 How to save money on car insurance

-- Safe Driver Discounts: Most car insurance providers offer safe driver discounts for drivers who have completed an eligible safety course within the past couple of years.
+- Safe driver discounts: Most car insurance providers offer safe driver discounts for drivers who have completed an eligible safety course within the past couple of years.

 - Multi-car discounts: If your household has multiple vehicles, consider placing them all on one insurance policy to qualify for multi-car discounts.

 - Good student discounts: Many insurance carriers offer discounts for young drivers with good grades in school.
 For example, Nationwide extends its good student discount to those drivers aged 16-24 enrolled full-time in high school or college who sustain a B average.
-You’ll just need to provide academic evidence in the form of an up-to-date grade report or a form signed by a school administrator.
+You’ll need to provide academic evidence in the form of an up-to-date grade report or a form signed by a school administrator.

 What discounts are available for car insurance?